Tel:+27(0)11 544 0300

 Finally, the Trust also provides grants in support of practical research in the above areas of interest in order contribute to improved decision-making and knowledge-sharing in the development sector.

-Phase 1 online applications from new partners are currently open and will close at the end of October 2017.
+Phase 1 online applications are currently closed and will open in February 2018.

 Current partners can continue to utilise the full application form according to their reporting and application deadlines.

 - If you have never received funding from the ApexHi Charitable Trust, please note that applications are closed and will open in February 2018.
-Should you have applied for phase 1 application be successful, we will then be in touch to invite you to apply using the full application form.
+Should you have applied for phase 1 application and are successful, we will then be in touch to invite you to apply using the full application form.

 - If you have received funding from the ApexHi Charitable Trust for any of the above programme areas in the past, you do not need to go through the phase 1 screening phase.
 Please only complete the full application form.

 - If you are completing a full application form and/or a reporting form, please note that these are not considered complete unless submitted together with the completed monitoring and evaluation indicators tables, which are available for download below.